What is XCP?

 By default, XCP verify does a full comparison of target files and directories including NTFS ALCs, attributes and every byte of data, and has options for fast verification, selective verification, and incremental data verification after a sync to minimize cutover times.

 Ran out of space or inodes?
 Encountered an unexpected error?
 Just fix the problem and resume your operations.
 On NFS there's a dedicated resume command to run, while the CIFS operations just pick up natively from where it left off.

 How do I get XCP?

-Even though the NetApp XCP Migration Tool is free, it requires a license to work.
+NetApp XCP is a free to use software and license is free.
 Obtaining a license, installing and configuring XCP is a matter of minutes, and here are the steps:

 - 1 Register a NetApp NSS account, if you don't have one yet

 - 2 Download XCP to a host